litmuschaos/litmusctl/Usage.md

 > Only `litmusctl connect chaos-delegate`  command needs --non-interactive flag, other commands don't need this flag to be in non-interactive mode.
 If mandatory flags aren't passed, then litmusctl takes input in an interactive mode.

 ### Installation modes
-Litmusctl can install an Chaos Delegate in two different modes.
+Litmusctl can install a Chaos Delegate in two different modes.
 * cluster mode: With this mode, the Chaos Delegate can run the chaos in any namespace.
 It installs appropriate cluster roles and cluster role bindings to achieve this mode.
 It can be enabled by passing a flag `--installation-mode=cluster`

 * namespace mode: With this mode, the Chaos Delegate can run the chaos in its namespace.
 It installs appropriate roles and role bindings to achieve this mode.
 It can be enabled by passing a flag `--installation-mode=namespace`